Congo army clashes with M23 rebels close to eastern city of Goma

 U.N. peacekeeping troops have been in eastern Congo for more than a decade but the complex conflict has dragged on, killing millions through violence, famine and disease since the 1990s.

-Peace talks between the Congolese government and M23 in Kampala, the capital of neighboring Uganda, have stalled.
+Peace talks between the Congolese government and M23 in Kampala, the capital of neighbouring Uganda, have stalled.

 Some 66,000 Congolese refugees have fled into Uganda since the Ugandan rebel Allied Democratic Forces (ADF), an Islamic group, and elements of the Somalian al Qaeda-linked Shabaab movement struck the town of Kamangu on Thursday.